jmblankman/Relational-Database-Sheet-Metal-Shop/README.md

 - .pgn file that displays the final reverse engineered model

 <div>
-  Note 1: I need to publish some adjustments need to be made to the contract table as displayed in the relational model diagram.
+  Note 1: I need to publish some adjustments to the contract table as displayed in the relational model diagram.
 </br>Note 2: I would also like to adjust the size of RelationalModel.png to better fit github.